dhonus/yoga-slim-7-manager/README.md

 # yoga-slim-7-manager

 This tool serves to toggle a selection of useful features which are hard to get to on Linux.
-Tested for Arch Linux and should work for its derivatives.
+Tested for Arch Linux and Solus.
 Only works for Yoga Slim 7 14ARE05, do not attempt to use this tool without change on a different device.
 I will very probably add more features to this, this is an early version and may have a few bugs.
-Please use the latest kernel, the cooling modes are a recent addition.
+Please use kernel version 5.13 or later, the cooling modes are a recent addition.

 ## Features